acrowise/travel-time-rec/README.md

 Matches your traveling and rating preferences and with other travelers

-# Run the model yourself
+# Get your own recommendation!
 To run the model and the website in your local computer, you can:

   - **1) clone the repository to your folder**

-  then run these commends in your terminal:
+  then run these commands in your terminal:

   - **2) python src/spark_model.py**